CapsAdmin/NattLua/README.md

 # Current status and goals

-My goal is to develop a capable language to use for my other projects (such as [goluwa](https://github.com/CapsAdmin/goluwa)).
+My long term goal is to develop a capable language to use for my other projects (such as [goluwa](https://github.com/CapsAdmin/goluwa)).

-At the moment I focus strongly on type inferrence and adding tests while trying to keep the code maintainable.
+At the moment I focus strongly on type inference correctness, adding tests and keeping the codebase maintainable.

-The parsing part of the project is mostly done except I have some ideas to make it cleaner and more extendable.
+I'm also in the middle of bootstrapping the project with comment types.
+So far the lexer part of the project and some other parts are typed and is part of the test suite.

 # Types

-Fundementally the typesystem consists of number, string, table, function, symbol, union, tuple and any.
+Fundamentally the typesystem consists of number, string, table, function, symbol, union, tuple and any.
+Tuples and unions exist only in the typesystem.
+Symbols are things like true, false, nil, etc.

-As an example, types can be described by the language like this:
+These types can also be literals, so as a showcase example we can describe the fundamental types like this:

 ```lua
 local type Boolean = true | false